stark1tty/awesome-PhD/README.md

 - [EMACS](https://www.gnu.org/software/emacs/): An extensible, customizable, free/libre text editor with a hardcore fanbase.
 - [HEDGEHOG](https://github.com/hedgedoc/hedgedoc): Self-hosted, real-time collaborative markdown notebook.
 - [LOGSEQ](https://logseq.com/): A privacy-first, open-source platform for knowledge management and collaboration.
+- [NOTEBOOKLM](https://notebooklm.google/?location=us-only): NotebookLM is a Google project for a AI-first notebook.
 - [NOTION](http://notion.so/): I've said it before and I'll say it again - Notion is the best application there is to keep all your (PhD) note-taking mess in one place.
 If you want to save Tweets and Threads automatically to Notion, use [this](https://twitter.com/SaveToNotion/status/1462012037568073728?s=20&t=KLSbjBQ3HEL1LYlqklKRzA) tutorial.
 - [OBSIDIAN](https://obsidian.md/): An extremely customisable markdown-based note taking app, with a wide range of community generated plugins.
 [This website](https://www.eleanorkonik.com/) features regular roundup reports of new plugins.
 An amazing guide for using it in a PhD workflow can be found [here](https://www.reddit.com/r/ObsidianMD/comments/m5ou2h/phd_workflow_obsidian_zettelkasten_zotero_pandoc/).
 - [OVERLEAF](https://www.overleaf.com/): An easy to use, online, collaborative LaTeX editor.